 The first step is to revive the existing air plant which you can see how to do here.

 Next, think about where you’re going to attach your other air plants.
-I laid out my design based on different varieties shapes and sizes of air plants.
+I laid out my design based on different varieties, shapes, and sizes of air plants.

 Use wire cutters to cut a 6-inch length of wire.
 Use the needle nose pliers to twist the wires into a curlicue on one end, leaving the other end straight.
-Attach the wire to the grapevine wreath by poking the straight end into the branches and using the needle nose pliers to twist and bend the end to hold the loop and place.
+Attach the wire to the grapevine wreath by poking the straight end into the branches and using the needle nose pliers to twist and bend the end to hold the loop in place.
 Create different shapes and sizes of loops to hold different shapes and sizes of air plants.

-New decorate your wreath.
+Now decorate your wreath.
 Collect dried seed pods, mushrooms, flower heads, and other things that will add to the natural look of your wreath.
 Lay out the design and attach the elements using zip ties and a hot glue gun, a method that is not that different from how the air plants were attached to my original wreath!
 But, of course, the difference is that these elements are not living and will not change, grow, and struggle beneath the glue and zip ties.

-Once the decorative elements have been added cover the glue, stems, or other things that you want to hide with reindeer moss.
+Once the decorative elements have been added, cover the glue, stems, or other things that you want to hide with reindeer moss.

 Now add the plants!
 Attach the air plants to the wire loops gently.
 You want to make sure the plants are held in place firmly but that they aren’t pinched or pierced by the wire.
 Once you have your plants set in place, it’s easy to take the plants off to soak them in a bath, and then add them back to the design when you’re finished.